 The gorge at the Augrabies Falls is 240 metres (800 ft) deep and 18 kilometres (10 miles) long, and is an impressive example of granite erosion.

 The roads leading to Augrabies via Kakamas or Pofadder is a narrow tarred road, which is well maintained and suitable for any type of vehicle.

 As we drove the ±20km to the gates of the Augrabies Falls National Park, we received a friendly welcome at the gates.
 The entry form were completed and of we went to the reception at the main building.
 It’s about another 3km’s drive alongside the mighty Orange River, to reception.
 Parking is not a problem, as there is ample parking for day visitors.
 You might get welcomed by one of the local monkeys waiting for his/her loot from a visitor.

-As we paid for the permit, we decided to have breakfast at the restaurant.
-The serve affordable good food, and it comes in proper servings.
-We each had a Beef Burger with Chips and a fruit Juice.
-That was enough to last us until supper.
+As we paid for the permit, we decided to have breakfast at the restaurant, as they serve affordable good food, and it comes in proper servings.
+We each had a Beef Burger with Chips and a fruit juice. that was more than sufficient to last us until supper.

 After the scrumptious breakfast we headed for the Falls.
 The sun was picking up its paste, and temperatures were increasing fast.
 The walkways leading to all the lookout platforms makes it accessible for almost everybody.

 It was easy to reach all the Lookout Platforms, and at each platform we were met by one the famous lizards.
 They are quite harmless and beautiful to admire.
 These lizards can move so quickly and stare at something for some time.

 We started at the furthest platform from the Falls, and made our way to the main fall.
 The Falls were not in flood, and it was very gently rolling over the granite rocks, falling down into the gorge.